Article image

 Application Forms

-You need to fill out specific application forms for most DMV transactions.
+You need to fill out specific application forms for most DVSA transactions.
 These application forms are available on the official website and can be downloaded and filled out in advance to save time.

 But if you don’t want to do so, you can get these forms from the office as well and fill them out.